Nolan Jones Preview, Player Props: Rockies vs. Twins

 Nolan Jones At The Plate

-- Jones will look to extend his seven-game hitting streak.
-He's batting .429 with one homer over the course of his last games.
+- Jones will look to extend his eight-game hitting streak.
+He's batting .409 during his last outings.

-- Jones has picked up an RBI in 35.0% of his games this year, with two or more RBI in 18.4% of his games.
-He has also driven in three or more runs in six contests.
+- In 36 games this season (34.6%), Jones has picked up an RBI, and in 19 of those games (18.3%) he had two or more.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.